1425

 Taxation

-The imposition of tunnage and poundage on alien merchants, enacted by Parliament in 1422, 3 shilling per tun of wine and 12 pence on other imports was extended to English merchants.
-This caused controversy and acrimony between the Lords and the Commons.
-The Lords acquiesced; the Commons resisted.
-They only consented to impose the tax on condition that alien merchants should be ‘put to hoste’ – i.e. that they must live at known addresses so that their activities could be monitored and their transactions overseen by English merchants.
-If the government failed to enforce the regulations the Commons would withdraw the grant of tunnage and poundage (1, 2, 3).
+The imposition of tunnage and poundage on alien merchants (3 shilling per tun of wine and 12 pence on other imports) enacted by Parliament in 1422, was extended to English merchants.
+The Commons only consented to the tax on condition that alien merchants should be ‘put to hoste’ – i.e. that they must live at known addresses so that their activities could be monitored and their transactions overseen by English merchants.
+If the government failed to enforce the regulations the Commons would withdraw the grant (1, 2, 3) Parliament passed the bill in July 1425.

 “And at that Parlymente was grauntyd that alle maner of alyentys shulde be put to hoste as Englysche men benne in othyr londys, and ovyr that condyscyon was the tonage grauntyd; the whyche condyscyon was brokyn in the same yere by the Bysschoppe of Wynchester, as the moste pepylle sayde, he beyng Chaunseler the same tyme, and there-fore there was moche hevynesse and trowbylle in thys londe.”
 Gregory’s Chronicle, p.
 157